 The recipe assumes that you have a basic understanding of the cheesemaking process.
 If you need more detailed information read my posts on how to make cheese.
 They cover everything from how to sanitize to the type of milk to use.

-How to use white cheese
+How to use feta

-- Feta and onion stuffed Hasselback baked potatoes
+- Stuffed Hasselback baked potatoes

 - Fasolakia – Greek green beans and tomato stew